ucli-tools/tfgrid-k3s/README.md

    unset TF_VAR_mnemonic
    ```

-   This will:
-   - Provision the infrastructure with OpenTofu including the management node
+## Deployment Process

+The deployment happens in three distinct phases, which can be run individually or together:

+### 1. Infrastructure Deployment (`make infrastructure`)

+Runs `scripts/infrastructure.sh`, which:
+- Cleans up any previous infrastructure
+- Initializes and applies Terraform/OpenTofu configuration
-   - Set up WireGuard for secure communications
+- Sets up WireGuard connections
+- Generates the Ansible inventory based on deployed nodes
+- Tests connectivity to all nodes

+### 2. Platform Deployment (`make platform`)

+Runs `scripts/platform.sh`, which:
-   - Configure the management node with necessary tools
+- Configures the management node with required tools (Ansible, kubectl, Helm)
-   - Deploy the K3s cluster using the management node
+- Deploys the K3s control plane on the `k3s_control` nodes
+- Joins worker nodes to the cluster
-   - Set up kubectl on the management node
+- Sets up kubectl configuration for easy access

+### 3. Application Deployment (`make app`)

+Runs `scripts/app.sh`, which:
+- Verifies the cluster is ready
+- Deploys your applications (customizable)

 ## Using the Management Node